 In accordance to Green Seal’s environmental management system, Hotel Del has made significant progress against the four pillars: climate change, waste, natural resources and health and well being – achieving higher stands of care and stewardship for the environment, while delivering exceptional guest service.

-- Paper, cardboard, wood pallets, plastic containers, aluminum cans and glass are separated and recycled resort-wide.
+- All paper, cardboard, wood pallets, plastic containers, aluminum cans and glass are separated and recycled resort-wide.

-- Fry oil is also recycled and used in the production of biofuels.
+- All kitchen fry oil used in the Food & Beverage outlets and Culinary department are recycled and used in the production of biofuels.

-- A wide range of materials, including 75 tons of green waste, is recycled annually.
+- 75 tons of green waste is recycled annually.

-- Batteries, florescent lights, computers and other items that require special handling are discarded appropriately to keep these items out of landfills.
+- All batteries, florescent lights, computers and other items that require special handling are discarded appropriately to keep these items out of landfills.

-- Retrofit of every guestroom to energy-efficient compact florescent lights, saving over 640,000 kilowatts of power annually.
+- All 757 guestrooms on property use energy-efficient compact florescent lights, saving over 640,000 kilowatts of power annually.

-- Implemented a state-of-the-art energy management system that controls the heating, ventilation and air-conditioning and a majority of the property’s lighting.
+- The Del implemented a state-of-the-art energy management system that controls the heating, ventilation and air-conditioning and a majority of the property’s lighting in order to conserve energy and preserve resources.

-- Installed light timers and sensors in guestrooms, meeting areas and back-of-house areas to further conserve energy.
+- The Facilities Team installed light timers and sensors in all guestrooms, meeting areas and back-of-house areas to further conserve energy.

 - Most guestrooms feature ceiling fans to help cut back on air conditioning usage.